The University Year

 - The list of students eligible for priority and early registration is documented by the appropriate department or program administrator, and the list is submitted to the Registrar a minimum of one month prior to the start of the next term’s registration period.

 - Students on this documented list are allowed to register during the designated period prior the start of the regular registration period.

 - Priority or Early registration begins with the students’ second term of full-time study.

-- The Registrar shall provide an annual report to the Student Policy Committee on the number of student groups and students who are eligible for and who have utilized Priority or Early registration.
-This data will be used to help determine continued authorization of a group’s eligibility for Early registration.
+- The Registrar shall provide an annual report to the Student Policy Committee on the number of student groups and students who are eligible for and who have utilized priority and early registration.
+This data will be used to help determine continued authorization of a group’s eligibility for early registration.